 As to agricultural waste, the related ash production in Europe is about 0.75 Mt/y; this kind of ash generally has significant amounts of potassium, calcium, silicon and aluminum (Mammarella et al., 2024).

 The reuse of these ashes to synthesize zeolites is an interesting possibility (Ju et al., 2021), thanks to Si and Al contents (Fukasawa et al., 2017).
 Zeolites are materials of interest for industrial applications, e.g., as adsorbents and catalytic supports (Ferella et al., 2017).
-The general reuse of ash as catalysts or catalytic support is documented in literature for, methane reforming (Wang and Lu, 2007) and biodiesel production by oils (Odude et al., 2019).
+The general reuse of ashes as catalysts or catalytic support is documented in the literature for methane reforming (Wang and Lu, 2007) and biodiesel production by oils (Odude et al., 2019).

 Based on these premises, this work presents a preliminary study on the unprecedented reuse of SFD ashes as catalytic support for the DeOxygenation (DO) of vegetable oils in green diesel, according to a circular economy model (Mammarella et al., 2024).
-DO is a hydroprocessing of oils that leads to the conversion of fatty acids in their triglycerides mainly into normal alkanes (Kumar et al., 2010), overall known as green diesel.
+DO is a hydroprocessing of oils that leads to the conversion of fatty acids in their triglycerides mainly into normal alkanes (Kumar et al., 2010), which are known overall as green diesel.
 The main DO reactions are: decarbonylation (DCO), decarboxylation (DCO2), and hydrodeoxygenation (HDO).
 DO is usually carried out by a heterogeneous solid catalyst; e.g., the synergistic effect of Ni and Mo with a solid acid support improved conversion from triglycerides to hydrocarbons through DCO, DCO2 and HDO reactions (Ameen et al., 2017; Lucantonio et al., 2023).
-(Lucantonio et al., 2023).
+Works concerning DO are comprehensively referred to in the recent review by Lucantonio et al., where a comparative analysis of several experimental studies and industrial cases has been reported(Lucantonio et al., 2023).

-In this work several original Ni-Mo catalysts derived by SFD ashes were purposely synthesized, characterized and tested for the first time for the DO of rapeseed oil in a batch reactor at laboratory scale.
-Quantification of DO performances in terms of oil Conversion and Diesel Yield allowed to select the most promising SFD-derived catalysts.
+In this work, the possibility of exploiting SFD to produce effective DO catalysts was explored.
+Several original Ni-Mo catalysts, derived from SFD ashes, were purposely synthesized, characterized, and tested for the first time for the DO of rapeseed oil in a batch reactor at a laboratory scale.
+Quantification of DO performances in terms of oil Conversion and Diesel Yield allowed selecting the most promising SFD-derived catalysts.

 Materials and methods